JustinLove/stream-credits/notes.md

-- preserve channel when logging in
+- preserve channel when logging in - parameters not allowed in oauth redirect urls.
+Could maybe use local storage.
-- reset event logs when changing channels
 - reconnection